Lo Kwan Yee: R&F

-On 4 June 2018, it was reported that after a ten-year spell with Kitchee, Lo had signed with fellow Hong Kong Premier League side R&F. On 9 July, Lo confirmed to the media that he had signed a two-year contract with R&F. He was sent off in his first appearance for the club against Eastern at Hong Kong Stadium.
+On 4 June 2018, it was reported that after ten years with Kitchee, Lo had signed with fellow Hong Kong Premier League side R&F. On 9 July 2018, Lo confirmed to the media that he had signed a two-year contract with R&F. He was sent off in his first appearance for the club against Eastern at Hong Kong Stadium.

 On 28 June 2020, Lo confirmed to the media that he had signed a new one-year contract to remain at R&F.

 Rangers

-Following R&F's decision to withdraw from the HKPL in the new season, Lo decided to return to Rangers after 13 years away.
+Following R&F's decision to withdraw from the HKPL in the new season, Lo decided to return to Rangers after 13 years.